 Full Documentation

 The functionality of CIDOC CRM as a formal ontology for cultural heritage relies on the CRM SIG’s development of a rigorous documentation methodology for creating and maintaining a well defined and transparent ontology that is first and foremost a specification document which is also elaborated as various serializations.
 Submitted extensions should follow the CIDOC CRM style specification document for the definition of the extensions scope, its classes and properties.
 The specification should be populated with examples for classes and properties.
-Ideally, extension will provide links to publicly available data to which their models apply or have been applied.
+Ideally, extensions will provide links to publicly available data to which their models apply or have been applied.

 Commitment to On-Going Integration Efforts